Skip to main content

 buffer_max_items=100

-The default buffer is actually set to a moderately low value (5000 items), so unless you are trying to run dlt on IOT sensors or other tiny infrastructures, you might actually want to increase it to speed up processing.
+The default buffer is actually set to a moderately low value (5000 items), so unless you are trying to run dlt on IoT sensors or other tiny infrastructures, you might actually want to increase it to speed up processing.

-Controlling intermediary files size and rotation
+Controlling intermediary file size and rotation

 dlt writes data to intermediary files.
 You can control the file size and the number of created files by setting the maximum number of data items stored in a single file or the maximum single file size.
-Keep in mind that the file size is computed after compression was performed.
+Keep in mind that the file size is computed after compression has been performed.

 tip

-The default setting is to not rotate the files so if you have a resource with millions of records, dlt will still create a single intermediary file to normalize and a single file to load.
-If you want such data to be normalized and loaded in parallel you must enable file rotation as described below
+The default setting is to not rotate the files, so if you have a resource with millions of records, dlt will still create a single intermediary file to normalize and a single file to load.
+If you want such data to be normalized and loaded in parallel, you must enable file rotation as described below.

 note